Purdue-CS193/homework-0-YajushiG/index.md

 ```
 # Yajushi's First CS193 Homework
-Some of my favorite things about CS 193 are:
+Some of my favorite things about CS193 are:
 - my friends
 - the instructors
 ```